 To enable this, you need to use a custom PubMed URL.
 There are four ways that you can do this:

-If you use any of the first three options, then when you have reached the page for an article of interest in PubMed you will now see a library logo Click on the logo to obtain full text (where available) or a pre-filled article request (you just need to enter your personal details).
-The fourth option (LibKey Nomad) is even better in that it will show you the full text links directly from the PubMed results page
+If you use any of options 2-4, then when you have reached the page for an article of interest in PubMed you will now see a library logo (note - if you are on a mobile device, this will be in the Full-text links button) Click on the logo to obtain full text (where available) or a pre-filled article request (you just need to enter your personal details).
+The first option (LibKey Nomad) is even better in that it will show you the full text links directly from the PubMed results page